MatheusAraujoSouza/MS902-Topics-in-Data-Science-Applied-to-Business-TradeMap-project/README.md

 ![alt text](https://uploaddeimagens.com.br/images/003/330/145/full/output.png?1626050666)

-Finally, when the user searchs for news regarding any company, the table above is accessed and the output are the news in the dataframe about the company in question.
+Finally, when the user searches for news regarding any company, the table above is accessed and the output is the news in the dataframe about the company in question.

 # Some parameters